New Mexico Distracted Driving Laws

 There are three main types of distractions that drivers face: cognitive, visual, and manual.

-Cognitive: Cognitive distractions occur when the driver’s mind is not fully focused on driving.
+Cognitive distractions occur when the driver’s mind is not fully focused on driving.
 This could be due to daydreaming, thinking about personal issues, or even being preoccupied with a conversation.

-Visual: Visual distractions involve taking your eyes off the road, such as looking at a mobile device screen or turning to talk to passengers.
+Visual distractions involve taking your eyes off the road, such as looking at a mobile device screen or turning to talk to passengers.

-Manual: Manual distractions occur when the driver takes their hands off the steering wheel, like reaching for something in the backseat, typing a text, or adjusting the controls on the dashboard.
+Manual distractions occur when the driver takes their hands off the steering wheel, like reaching for something in the backseat, typing a text, or adjusting the controls on the dashboard.

 One common misconception about multitasking while driving is the belief that it’s possible to effectively divide attention between driving and other activities.
 However, research has shown that the human brain is not capable of truly multitasking when it comes to complex tasks like driving.